An equality for balanced digraphs: Abstract

 \section{Abstract}

 Consider a directed multigraph $D$ that is balanced (i.e., at each vertex, the indegree equals the outdegree).
 Let $A$ be its set of arcs.
 Fix an integer $k$.
 Let $s$ be a vertex of $D$.
-We show that the number of $k$-element subsets $B$ of $A$ that contain no cycles but contain a path from each vertex to $s$ (we call them \textquotedblleft$s$-convergences\textquotedblright) is independent on $s$.
+We show that the number of $k$-element subsets $B$ of $A$ that contain no cycles but contain a path from each vertex to $s$ (we call them \textquotedblleft$s$-convergences\textquotedblright) is independent of $s$.
 This generalizes known facts about spanning arborescences, acyclic orientations and maximal acyclic subdigraphs (or, equivalently, minimum feedback arc sets).
+Moreover, this result can be generalized even further, replacing \textquotedblleft contain no cycles\textquotedblright\ with \textquotedblleft have a given set of cycles\textquotedblright.